They are also known as Fordyce granules and sebaceous prominence. They are common in both males and females.

 - Fordyce spots are not a sexually transmitted infection.

 - They are not infectious.

-- Fordyce spots are not a health concern but should be checked by a doctor.
+- These skin abnormalities are not a health concern but should be checked by a doctor if they start changing.

 Image credit: Hong Kong Medical Association